 Here are some suggestions of our favourite places to take a spring walk in Dorset.
 From coast to island, hill to castle, there's lots of places to explore on foot.

 There is plenty of wildlife and history to discover on this walk.
 Catch a glimpse of a rare red squirrel or discover traces of Brownsea's once industrial past.

-Perched high above a meander on the River Stour, this superb hill fort has the greatest views over rural Dorset and is home to spectacular wildflowers and butterflies.
+Perched high above a meander on the River Stour, this hill fort has wide ranging views over rural Dorset and is home to spectacular wildflowers and butterflies.